josh-feng/lox/README.md

 X/HTML is wacky and verbose.
 To parse an x/html file to a lua table and be able to recover it back to the orignal x/html, it needs some design.
-Our design uses pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add some structures and functionalities on our dom, and we also implement a simple/sloppy markup language parser for an expat replacement.
+Our design uses pretty much the same document object model as in luaExpat's `lom.lua`; however, we use OOP to add some structures and functionalities on our *dom*, and we also implement a simple/sloppy markup language parser (*tag soup parser*) for an expat replacement.

 More info will be added to the [wiki page](https://github.com/josh-feng/lox/wiki/LOX-(Lua-Object-model-for-X-html))